engeir/inscar/readme.md

 ### Calculation method
 The program support different methods of calculating the spectrum, based on how you assume the particles to be distributed.
 This includes a Maxwellian distribution and a kappa distribution, in addition to any arbitrary isotropic distribution.

-The version that determine the calculation method is given in `main.py`, with additional keyword arguments.
+The version that determine the calculation method is described in `spectrum_calculation.py`, in the docstring of the function `isr_spectrum`, with additional keyword arguments.

 ## File structure <a name = "structure"></a>
 ```